xtrm0/csd-blog/website/content/2021/collaborative-data-design/index.md

 In general, you can define the value getter to be an arbitrary deterministic function of the set of values.

 **Examples:**
 - If the values are colors, you can average their RGB coordinates.
-That seems like fine behavior for pixels in a collaborative whiteboard.

 <!--figure: illustration-->